fabiothiroki/interface/.github/pull_request_template.md

 - eg: update an environment variable

 ## Does this pull request close any open issues?
-- Put here the issue that must be closed whith this PR
+- Put here the issue that must be closed with this PR
 - eg: closes #111

 ## Type of change